Abrosss/Expandable/API.md

 # API
-API stands for Application Programming Interface
+API stands for Application Programming Interface.
 It is a way to communicate between an app and a server or different applications
 - API is about abstraction, you get only data you need
 - API is standartized
 There are a few popular formats: SOAP, GraphQL, REST

 # REST API
-REST stands for Representational State Transfer
+REST stands for Representational State Transfer.
 This is a type of API that is industry known and used RESTful web service is a service that uses REST API to communicate
 Benefits:
 1. Simple and standartize approach to communication